Strategic Plan & Performance

 Partners with Scholarships Available:

-MMSD offers opportunities for teachers to learn about new resources and curricula through tours, training, and workshops that can enrich the teaching of science and environmental topics.
+MMSD partners with various entities to provide professional development opportunities for teachers including tours, training, and workshops that can enrich the teaching of science and environmental topics.
+Please fill out the outreach form and ask to be added to our educator list-serve.

 Are your students ready to take action to help protect our rivers and Lake Michigan?
 MMSD can help you and your students identify opportunities to become active stewards of our valuable water resources.